-Two groups of scientists led by Avi Mandell of NASA’s Goddard Center and Drake Deming of the University of Maryland, using the space telescope “Hubble”, detected water in the atmospheres of five exoplanets, specifically WASP-17b, WASP-12b, WASP- 19b, HD209458b and XO-1b.
+Two teams of scientists led by Avi Mandell of NASA’s Goddard Center and Drake Deming of the University of Maryland, using the space telescope “Hubble”, detected water in the atmosphere of five exoplanets, specifically WASP-17b, WASP-12b, WASP- 19b, HD209458b, and XO-1b.

-The existence of water vapor was confirmed by infrared wide-angle camera shots of «Hubble» WFC3.
-When a planet is in the field of view of «Hubble» in front of its star, some radiation of the star is absorbed, and some continues spreading, depending on the composition of the atmosphere.
+The presence of water vapor was indicated by infrared wide-angle camera shots of the ‘Hubble’ WFC3.
+When a planet is in the field of view of the ‘Hubble’ in front of its star, some radiation of the star is absorbed and some of it continues spreading, depending on the composition of the atmosphere.

 “We are sure to have found traces of water on several planets.
 This research opens up the possibility to compare the quantity of water in the atmosphere of extrasolar planets of different types”, says Avi Mandell.

-However, water vapor in the atmospheres of the five planets is observed not as clear as expected.
+However, water vapor in the atmospheres of the five planets is observed not as clearly as expected.
 According to the scientists, atmospheric haze or dust prevents the observations, reducing the intensity of the signals coming from the atmosphere, just as the fog dims color in the picture.

-It is not the first time when scientists find water in the atmospheres of exoplanets, but the results of these observations for the first time make it possible to measure and compare the nature of the absorption and emission of signals from several extrasolar planets.
+It is not the first time when scientists find water in the atmosphere of exoplanets, but the results of these observations for the first time make it possible to measure and compare the nature of the absorption and emission of signals from several extrasolar planets.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.